nourabdalaziz/Point-Of-Sale-System-ReactJS/README.md

 </div>

 The following form will come up when the admin clicks on Add-Product button to add a new product to the products table.
-On bluring, the fields will be checked if it is filled or not (they're required).
-If not, then a red messege will appear under the field showing that the field is required.
+On bluring, the fields will be checked if they are filled or not (they're required).
+If not, then a red messege will appear under the unfilled field showing that the field is required.
-Code and price fields will also be checked for containing only positive number, and image url will be checked for containing a valid url.
+Code and price fields will also be checked for containing only positive number, and image url field will be checked for containing a valid url.

 The same form will pop up when clicking on updating icon for a specific product but the fields will be filled with the selected product data as initial values.